-The Truth I Learned While Online Shopping for Christmas
+Application Security Truths I Learned While Online Shopping

-My favorite childhood memories revolve around the excitement of opening gifts around the Christmas tree.
-This year, for the first time, I decided to save time, take advantage of good deals and explore the online shopping frenzy that has taken the world by storm.
+My favorite childhood memories revolve around the excitement of opening gifts during the holiday season.
+So this year, for the first time, I decided to save time, take advantage of good deals and explore the online holiday shopping frenzy that took the online world by storm.

 The Problem With Online Shopping